 The responsibility for liquidity risk rests with the Board of Directors.
-The Group's liquidity needs can likely be met through cash on hand, short and long-term borrowings subject to the current forecast operating parameters being met.
+The Group's liquidity needs can likely be met through cash on hand, short and long-term borrowings and a planned capital raising subject to the current forecast operating parameters being met.

-20. FINANCIAL RISK MANAGEMENT - continued
+18. FINANCIAL RISK MANAGEMENT - continued